Privacy Notice for Student Personal Data

 Education and Skills Funding Agency (ESFA)

-The University may share personal data with ESFA which is responsible for funding education and skills in England and for delivery of key services in the education and skills sector in England including the apprenticeship service, the provision of information, advice and guidance through the National Careers Service, and the Learning Records Service.
+The ESFA which is responsible for funding education and skills in England and for delivery of key services in the education and skills sector in England including the apprenticeship service, the provision of information, advice and guidance through the National Careers Service, and the Learning Records Service.
+We may share personal data with the ESFA in connection with the services they provide.

 National Health Service

-The University will share information with the NHS, its agencies and trusts in relation to students who receive, or may receive, education and placements from the NHS.
+We will share information with the NHS, its agencies and trusts in relation to students who receive, or may receive, education and placements from the NHS.
+We may also share information about you in a medical emergency.

 Office for Students, the Quality Assurance Agency, Higher Education Statistics Agency (HESA), Office of the Independent Adjudicator and other HE bodies